 Churchill's proxy voting decisions are made by members of the applicable Investment Team who are responsible for monitoring each of our investments.
 Any actual or potential conflicts of interest between the Company and Churchill arising from the proxy voting process will be addressed by the application of the Churchill's proxy voting procedures.
-In the event Churchill determines that a conflict of interest cannot be resolved under Churchill's proxy voting procedures, Churchill will be responsible for notifying the Board or the audit committee of the Board with any actions it determines are necessary.
+In the event Churchill determines that a conflict of interest cannot be resolved under Churchill's proxy voting procedures, Churchill will be responsible for notifying the Board or the audit committee of the Board of such irreconcilable conflict of interest and assisting the Board or the audit committee of the Board with any actions it determines are necessary.